FRC-2928/FRC-Programmer-Training/docs/Romi/Vision/romiPhotonVision.md

 Documentation for [Creating a Pipeline](https://docs.photonvision.org/en/latest/docs/getting-started/pipeline-tuning/index.html)

 ## PhotonLib Programming
+Before you do any WPILib programming you have to install the PhotonLib Library.
+See the [PhotonLib Installation](https://docs.photonvision.org/en/latest/docs/programming/photonlib/adding-vendordep.html) page.
 In this section we're going to attempt to determine the position of the robot on the game field based only on what is viewed from its camera.
 I say attempt because this will involve some estimation, so our results may not be acceptable without a lot tuning.
 The plan is to use visual targets on the field to estimate the position of the robot.
 There are a several pieces that must come together to make this work so this section may be a little complex.

 In order to pull this off we need to get data on the following things: